IBM-Cloud/gp-vscode-plugin/README.md

 No additional release notes at this time.

+### 0.1.1

+Enhancement: If there are no target languages,the sourceLanguage will be available as download option.

+### 0.1.0

+Fixes for Upload bundle for JSON and Java properties file.

 ### 0.0.7

 Added support for downloading to temp home folder when the user does not have permission to write to the current folder